appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

         ```

-    5. Name, Review, and Create:

-    Name the role and review that the trust policy has `ecs-tasks.amazonaws.com` and `sts:AssumeRole` permissions as shown below:
+    5. Name the role and review that the trust policy has `ecs-tasks.amazonaws.com` and `sts:AssumeRole` permissions as shown below:

     ```json title="Trust Policy"
     {